 I’ve included the factory service manual for the reinstall of the fairing parts.
 The fairing parts should install normally, but the forward seat pad/filler has some notes below. (click the image below to expand it)

-Gap between the Black seat fairing and the tank: (Update Notice)
+Gap between the Black seat/tank fairing and the tank: (Update Notice)

-Ensure the “a” quick fasteners are fully seated in the instructions above to help keep that plastic part firmly against the tank.
+Ensure the “a” (from the manual above) quick fasteners are fully seated in the instructions above to help keep that plastic part firmly against the tank.
 (Also check if any adjustment on the “b” quick fasteners helps)

 Tracer 9GT forward seat gap filler pad install: